 3. How some effective interventions increase health inequality

 Theo Lorenc from the London School of Hygiene and Tropical Medicine details how some although effective increase health inequalities between socio-economic groups.
 The commonest ones include “downstream” interventions and media campaigns.
-In contrast, “upstream interventions” such as fiscal methods such as an increase in tobacco pricing, resource provision, and structural workplace interventions reduce health inequalities between socio-economic groups.
+In contrast, “upstream interventions” such as fiscal methods such as increasing in tobacco pricing, resource provision, and structural workplace interventions reduce health inequalities between socio-economic groups.

 Its full text is available as a PDF.